it-dkt/avg.NET/README.md

 the root folder of The static files.
 ### scenes
 The folder for HTML files for each scenes.
-Each HTML files should have links to related image files in 'img' folder.
+Each HTML files should have links to related image files in *img* folder.
-And some HTML files may have links to related Javascript files in 'scene-js' folder.
+And some HTML files may have links to related Javascript files in *scene-js* folder.
 ### img
 The folder for image files for each scenes.
 ### scene-js